Doctoral Qualifying Examinations

 SHBT Core component of the Qualifying Exam

-The core component of the qualifying exam is based on performance in the six SHBT Core subjects:
+The core component of the qualifying exam is based on performance in the five SHBT Core subjects:

 - Biology of the Inner Ear